adamjamesreid/hepatocystis-genome/README.md

 PRJEB32891_transcripts.fa - spliced nucleotide sequences of predicted genes in fasta format

 ## Alignments for phylogenetic trees
+S1_dataset_genes_for_phylogenetic_trees.xlsx - Table of the IDs of sequences that were used to generate the phylogenetic trees

 apicoplast_concat_alignments.faa - alignment of apicoplast sequences

 cytochrome_b_alignment.fa - cytochrome b alignment